lightpack/docs/sample-tutorial.md

 ## Running The App

-You can simply visit `http://localhost/lightpack` (or whatever IP address you have configured to run your PHP applications locally) in your browser to test your application.

-Other option is to run PHP's built in web server to test your application.

 <p class="tip">You need to configure your server to serve this application from <code>public</code> folder as web root.</p>

+But for local development you can run PHP's built-in web server.
+For that move to `public` folder inside your project and fire this command from terminal.

 ```bash
 php -S 127.0.0.1:8080
 ```

+Please change the **IP adress** and **Port** as per your dev machine.

 Now you should see this screen below.